Today’s readings (click below to open in new tab/window):

 Comfort: We don’t have to keep track of each other’s spiritual debits and credits.

-Challenge: We do have to keep track of each other’s needs.
+Challenge: We are asked to keep track of each other’s needs.

 Prayer: God of grace and mercy, teach me to love abundantly and generously.
 Amen.

-Discussion: In what situations does a lack of fairness bother you most?
+Discussion: In what situations does a seeming lack of fairness bother you most?

 Join the discussion!
 If you enjoyed this post, feel free to join an extended discussion as part of the C+C Facebook group.
 You’ll be notified of new posts through FB, and have the opportunity to share your thoughts with some lovely people.